-The mission of Boston Music Project is to ensure the long-term social and musical success of our students, and to positively impact them and their families through high-quality music education
+The Boston Music Project is committed to ensuring the long-term social-emotional and musical success of children and youth by nurturing creativity, celebrating cultures, and developing civic engagement through quality music education and performance.

-The short-term goals of Boston Music Project are to give every child an engaging and fun musical experience, performance opportunities to develop confidence and self-efficacy, high levels of musical proficiency, and a passion for learning that transcends all subjects.
-Boston Music Project will serve students in pre-kindergarten through twelfth grade (adding a grade level each year) to ensure that the following long-term impact goals can become a reality for all students:
+BMP’s vision is to give every child an engaging and fun musical experience, performance opportunities to develop confidence and self-efficacy, high levels of musical proficiency, and a passion for learning that transcends all subjects.
+We serve youth of all ages to ensure that the following long-term impact goals can become a reality for all students:

 Boston Music Project, formerly Josiah Quincy Orchestra Program, was founded in 2011 by Graciela Briceno and Principal Simon Ho.
 As someone who did not have the opportunity to learn an instrument as a child, Principal Ho dreamed of having an orchestra at his elementary school that was both accessible and affordable for all students.

 In its first year, the orchestra program served 50 students with four hours of music instruction per week.
 In subsequent years Boston Music Project grew by adding new faculty, serving more children, and increasing the number of hours per week of music instruction.

 In 2013 BMP created a Kindergarten Musicianship class, with a focus on general music, paper orchestra, beginner strings, and community development from an early age (this is now the Mozart Orchestra).

 In 2015, a new partnership began with Josiah Quincy Upper School to continue serving students who had graduated from the elementary school.
 This new partnership focused on Chamber Music & Leadership, for middle school students who wanted to advance their musical studies and leadership skills.